fj68/vvlang/README.md

 ## Features Planned

  - simple and enough, friendly syntax
- - bool, number and string
+ - bool, number, string, list and struct
- - function, if-else-end, while, for-in and variables
+ - function, if-else-end, while and variables

 ## Code Example

 ### CSV Parser

-Currently, there are some missing features e.g. Array and the code below won't run.
+Currently, there are some missing features e.g. list and the code below won't run.

 ```vv
 fun is_space(c)